buildpacks/rfcs/text/0000-stack-buildpacks.md

 Where:

-* `paths` = a list of paths to exclude from the launch image layer in the extend phase.
+* `paths` = a list of paths to exclude from the app image layer in the extend phase.
 During the build phase, these paths will be removed from the filesystem before executing any userspace buildpacks.
 * `cache` = if true, the paths will be cached even if they are removed from the layer.

 1. Paths not referenced by an `[[excludes]]` entry will be included in the cache _and_ run image (default).